cisco/libsrtp/doc/intro.md

 appropriate policy; this is done using the structure srtp_policy_t.
 Some other behaviors of the protocol can be adapted by defining an approriate event handler for the exceptional events; see the @ref SRTPevents section.

 Some options that are not included in the specification are supported.
 Most notably, the TMMH authentication function is included, though it was removed from the SRTP Internet Draft during the summer of 2002.

-@latexonly
 Some options that are described in the SRTP specification are not supported.
 This includes

-\begin{itemize}
-\item the Master Key Index (MKI),
+- ~the Master Key Index (MKI)~,
-\item key derivation rates other than zero,
+- key derivation rates other than zero,
-\item the cipher F8,
+- the cipher F8,
-\item anti-replay lists with sizes other than 128,
+- anti-replay lists with sizes other than 128,
-\item the use of the packet index to select between master keys.
+- the use of the packet index to select between master keys.
-\end{itemize}
-@endlatexonly

 The user should be aware that it is possible to misuse this libary, and that the result may be that the security level it provides is inadequate.
 If you are implementing a feature using this library, you